 - Attend an orientation for visiting externship students.

 - Provide a local address and phone number.

 Upon completion of the externship at Texas A&M University the student will be evaluated using the Texas A&M rotation evaluation form UNLESS other evaluation methods are specifically required.
 If a specific evaluation instrument or letter is required, the evaluation instrument must be provided at the time of application and if a letter is required, details should be provided as to what information needs to be included in the letter.
 An address for the return of any evaluation(s) must be provided at the time of application.

 International Visiting Externship Students:

-We are sorry, but due to U.S. State Department visa restrictions, The Texas A&M College of Veterinary Medicine and Biomedical Sciences is NOT able to accept non-U.S. Citizens in our clinical program at this time.
+We are sorry, but due to U.S. State Department visa restrictions, the Texas A&M College of Veterinary Medicine & Biomedical Sciences is NOT able to accept non-U.S. Citizens in our clinical program at this time.

 You may wish to check this site from time to time as we will reinstate this program should the U.S. State Department visa restrictions change.

-To apply for any visiting externship program please call, write or email:
+To apply for any visiting externship program please , please contact us at: